Newsletter

 The Israeli Air Force on Monday struck an Iranian petrochemical compound in Shiraz, one of the last remaining sites used to produce critical components for developing ballistic missiles, the military said.

-Also on Monday, the Israeli Air Force struck infrastructure at a petrochemical complex in Asaluyeh, southern Iran, which manufactured explosives and propellants for ballistic missiles and other weaponry.
+Also on Monday, the Israeli Air Force struck infrastructure at a petrochemical complex in Asaluyeh, in southern Iran, which manufactured explosives and propellants for ballistic missiles and other weaponry.

 Asaluyeh is the closest land point to the largest natural gas field in the world, the South Pars/North Dome Gas-Condensate field.